ketul-kothari-gh/js-advanced/readme.md

 *** Closures are not supported in a lot of OOPS programming languages but is common in functional programming languges ***

+# Inheritance
+JS follows prototypal inheritance and not classical (used by C#, Java etc).
+In prototypal inheritance - each object has special property that refers to it's parent known as prototype.
+When searching for property/method on object, JS first searches on object, if not found search on its prototype and so on.

+Apart from primitve types, everything is an object. custom object, array, function function -> Empty function is its prototype -> this defines method like call, bind etc Array -> Empty array is its prototype - defines various methods like index, map etc

 # ES 6
 # ES6 let, const vs var